Noobler28/Sharkdle/Mobile Release/README.md

 Updating will not affect your saved progress or settings.

 Note: Because Sharkdle is distributed directly as an APK and not through the Google Play Store, Android or Google Play Protect may display a security warning.
-This is expected and can be safely ignored when downloading Sharkdle from this official release page.
+This is expected and can be safely ignored when downloading Sharkdle from this AND ONLY THIS official release page.